Golf Courses near Loch Lomond

 45 minutes by car

-With its three championship golf courses, Gleneagles is easily one of the most famous names in world golf.
+Gleneagles is easily one of the most famous golf courses in Scotland.
+It has, in fact, three championship courses.
 Designed by five times Open champion, James Braid, the Kings Course at Gleneagles was home to the first informal Ryder Cup match between Britain and the USA.

 Muirfield Golf Course